The Top Five Items To Splurge vs. Save On In Your Closet

 1. Costume Jewellery

-The name alone (costume jewelry,) should tell you that this isn’t an item within your wardrobe that will be worn frequently and therefore is not worth splurging on.
+The name alone should tell you that this isn’t an item in your wardrobe that will be worn frequently and therefore is not worth splurging on.

 With so many styles and washes to choose from, you’re likely going to own way more than just one pair of jeans in your wardrobe.
 Therefore, the cost of investing in multiple pairs of quality jeans far outweighs the value in the long run.